umbraco/UmbracoDocs/Fundamentals/Backoffice/Property-Editors/Built-in-Property-Editors/Grid-Layout/Grid-Editors-v7.md

 - `macro`
 - `media`

-In most cases you will either use the textstring or media view, or built your own from scratch.
-The textstring and media editors come with some additional configuration to make it quick to customise these.
+In most cases, you will either use the textstring or media view, or build your own from scratch.
+The textstring and media editors come with additional configuration to make it quick to customise.

 ##### Sample textstring config